-$$dA = rN/(1+r)2$$ .
+$$dA = rN/(1+r)2.$$

 We conducted an extensive study of the effect of varying the energy and TOF cuts on the resulting asymmetry value.
 The asymmetry showed only a very small dependence on the TOF cuts.
-TOF cuts larger than $\pm 2\sigma$ had essentially no effect on the resulting asymmetry, while $\pm 1\sigma$ gave somewhat smaller asymmetries (though well within $\pm 1\sigma$ of the maximum asymmetry), likely due to the fact that the TOF peak occurred at fractionally different TOF bins due to small cable length differences.
-With the TOF cut settled at $\pm 2\sigma$ , we binned the TOF-cut asymmetries in $0.5\sigma$ energy bins between $-5\sigma$ and $+5\sigma$ .
-The asymmetry within each $0.5\sigma$ slice was calculated for the Pade (0,1) and Pade (1,1) functions, described below.
-Extensive examination of these results led to our use of energy cuts between $-0.5\sigma$ and $+2.0\sigma$ .
+TOF cuts larger than $\pm 2\sigma$ had essentially no effect on the resulting asymmetry, while $\pm 1\sigma$ gave somewhat smaller asymmetries (though well within $\pm 1\sigma$ of the maximum asymmetry), likely due to the fact that the TOF peak in each detector arm occurred at fractionally different TOF bins due to small cable length differences.
+With the TOF cut settled at $\pm 2\sigma$, we binned the TOF-cut asymmetries in 0.5 σ energy bins between -5 σ and +5 σ .
+The asymmetry within each 0.5 σ slice was calculated for the Pade (0,1) and Pade (1,1) functions, described below.

+The pulse height spectrum in the E detector spectra (of Figure 12) is not Gaussian over the full range of the peak.
+This is primarily because there are mechanisms that generate real or apparent energy loss, but none that generate energy gain.
+So, for example, imperfect light collection from the scintillator, bremsstrahlung or Compton scattering leading to undetected photon energy, or electron (or positron) escape from the scintillator may all contribute to peak broadening on the low energy side of the peak.
+While Geant4 simulations of the detector package were performed to validate these mechanisms, we have not attempted to precisely model the full energy spectrum for the purpose of defining the analysis.
+Instead extensive examination of the energy subtract with various functional forms (e.g. Gaussian, Lorentzian) led to the use of energy cuts between -0.5 σ and +2.0 σ .
 We further examined these cuts by systematically shrinking or enlarging them in 10% steps up to 30% and noting the effect these changes had on the uncertainty in the asymmetry.
-In all cases, our choice of cuts led to the smallest uncertainty on the asymmetry.
+In all cases, at the statistical expense of eliminating events, our choice of cuts led to the smallest uncertainty on the asymmetry, and do not bias the scattering asymmetry.
 A systematic uncertainty of 0.1% is assigned to the energy cut.
-The results are described in detail in JLab TN 17-025 (M-3).
+Thorough details of the analysis study are described in JLab TN 17-025 (M-3).

 The cross ratio method can also be used to check for any instrumental asymmetries.
-For example, if r is defined as $r = (L+L-/R-R+){1/2}$ , then the asymmetry calculated would indicate how different the right detector from the left detector (e.g., detector solid angle, detection efficiency, discriminator threshold).
-A third definition of r, $r = (L+R+/L-R-){1/2}$ , gives asymmetry that would indicate how different the two beam helicity states.
-The detector and beam instrumental asymmetries for both Run 1 and Run 2 were <1%, affirming the advantageous use of the cross-ratio method to calculate the Mott asymmetries.
+For example, if r were instead defined as (L+L-/R-R+)1/2, then the asymmetry calculated would indicate how different the right detector from the left detector (e.g., detector solid angle, detection efficiency, discriminator threshold).
+Alternatively if r were defined as (L+R+/L-R-)1/2 the calculated asymmetry would indicate a difference in the beam between the two helicity states (e.g. beam current or target thickness variation).
+The detector and beam instrumental asymmetries for both Run 1 and Run 2 were less than 1%, affirming the advantageous use of the cross-ratio method to calculate the Mott asymmetries.

-Loop 3 - Compute current dependencies
+Loop #3 - Compute current dependencies